 Paralympian and World Champion

-A rare breed of an athlete, Jeff successfully transitioned from sport to business.
-He founded two companies, Marvel Wheelchairs, and Icon Wheelchairs, Marvel underwent an acquisition in 2010, and Icon was acquired in 2015.
-Jeff is currently the Executive Director of the ArtsGames Foundation.
+A rare breed of an athlete, Adams successfully transitioned from sport to business.
+He has founded two companies, Marvel Wheelchairs and Icon Wheelchairs.
+Marvel underwent an acquisition in 2010, and Icon was acquired in 2015.
+Taking advantage of the opportunity to return to school, Adams is currently studying law at Osgoode Hall Law School and working at Faskin LLP, a Bay Street law firm.